Boukezzoula/Scitools-Understand-software-metrics-collector/README.md

 # 4- Collect all commits' hash
      add to your folder txt file commits.txt

-# 5- Run a bash script called "metrics.sh"
+# 5- Run a bash script called "metrics_collector.sh"
-   download this script and add it to your folder . run command sh metrics.sh
+   download this script and add it to your folder . run command sh metrics_collector.sh